How To Stop Being Abusive To Your Partner: 15 Steps

 If you’ve experienced abuse from someone who makes you feel powerless, you remove these emotions by making someone else feel powerless.

 For example, maybe your boss shouted at you at work and made you feel inadequate.
-You come back home and take it out on your spouse.
+When you return home, you take it out on your spouse.

 This chain of abuse is a very common cause of toxicity in relationships.
 Being aware that you might be abusing your partner by taking out your frustration on them can help you change your abusive behavior.